 Salesforce.com adopts a modular approach functionality in which add-on functionality can be enhanced at an additional cost to the basic offering.
 The modular structure allows users to pay only for what they need.

-For example, instance, mobile functionality, knowledge base module, offline access, visual workflow, partner and community portals and more, each cost extra as top-up to the basic license fee.
+For example, for instance, mobile functionality, knowledgebase module, offline access, visual workflow, partner and community portals and more, each cost extra as a top-up to the basic license fee.
 Gartner estimates that achieving the desired industry-specific process functionality in the Service Cloud offering could result in an additional 25% or more in costs to the basic subscription.

 Manage Users smartly

-When you take license then you should assign to users smartly so that each and every functionality of licenses can be optimized efficiently that means all the functionality can be utilized by users in their respective org in order to meet business requirements.
-For example, if license has accessibility to sales cloud then it definitely assigns to sales reps not to support team or admin or development section.
+When you take license then you should assign to users smartly so that each and every functionality of licenses can be optimized efficiently which means all the functionality can be utilized by users in their respective org in order to meet business requirements.
+For example, if the license has accessibility to the sales cloud then it definitely assigns to sales reps not to support the team or admin or development section.